Just Your Friendly Neighborhood Zen Goddess

 I could give you a ton of reasons why I decided to go Low Carb in earnest on November 15, 2003.
-The doctor was telling me I was headed toward Diabetes and with a family history, I knew she was right.
-I was sick being fat–and the aches, pains and various complications of my weight.
-I asked myself what advice I would give a friend or one of my kinds in the same position, and realized I’d tell ’em to suck it up and make some changes.
+The doctor was telling me I was fast headed toward Diabetes and with a family history, I knew she was right.
+I was sick of being fat–and the aches, pains and various complications of my weight.
+I was tired of being uncomfortable and embarrassed about my appearance, much as I managed to keep the fact to myself.
+When I asked myself what advice I would give a friend or one of my kids in the same position, I realized I’d tell ’em to suck it up and make some changes.
 No more excuses!

 I’d been fat all my life, so it wasn’t exactly my first try at weight loss.
-By this point, I had tried low cal, low fat, the Rice diet, the Cabbage Soup Diet, the Grapefruit diet, Phen/fen, living at the gym, fasting, Slimfast, Dexatrim, and a few others I’ve no doubt forgot.
-I knew people who were doing well on LC, so I went searching for before/after pictures.
+By this point, I had tried low cal, low fat, the Rice diet, the Cabbage Soup Diet, the Grapefruit diet, Phen/fen, living at the gym, fasting, Slimfast, Dexatrim, and a few other approaches I’ve no doubt forgot.
+I knew people who were doing well on low carb, so I went searching for before/after pictures.
 That made an impression.
-Here are mine.

 I cannot tell you exactly what I weighed in the first picture, because I had tossed out my scale by that point.
-All it did was make me cry.
-In the second picture, I am also not too sure.
+All it did was make me cry, literally.
+In the second picture, I am also not entirely sure.
 I had a new scale by then, but cared a whole lot less what it said.

-Low Carb ZEN is all about moving from destination to journey, from ends to means, from dieting to living!
-You can find your Zen indepentent of pants size or scale tyranny.
-This is the sweet spot, the magic zone where you CAN do it, because you just ARE doing it.
+Low Carb Zen is all about moving from destination to journey, from ends to means, from dieting to living!
+Zen means you are a low-carber whether or not your decisions are perfect, whether or not you stray for a minute.
+You can find “Zen” independent of pants size or scale tyranny.
+Zen is the sweet spot, the magic zone where you find CAN do it, because little by little, day by day, you realize you just ARE doing it.
 Probably while asking yourself why you didn’t do it sooner.

-Wishing you Low Carb Zen, with love (and liquid Splenda on top),
+Wishing you true Low Carb Zen, with love (and a touch of Swerve on top)!